 Our experts look at the potential dangers that investigators face when traversing both surface and dark web, and share successful strategies and resources that can help make your investigations more efficient, secure and compliant.

-Watch the clip from our expert-led webinar on where to find useful information on persons of interest on the web.
+Watch the clip on where to find useful information on persons of interest on the web.

 People spend a lot of time online, and an experienced investigator can quickly get an idea about a person’s interests, which businesses they patronize, what items they shop for, and what type of friends they spend time with – based on the sites they visit and the information they post on social media.